flutter/website/tutorials/layout/index.md

 : Organizes related info into a box with rounded corners and a drop shadow.

 * [ListTile](#listtile)
-: Organizes up to 3 lines of text, and optional leading and training icons, into a row.
+: Organizes up to 3 lines of text, and optional leading and trailing icons, into a row.

 ### Container